- Pre-Transport: Confirm discharge date and medical needs (stretcher, oxygen).

 - Arrange private ambulance if stretcher, oxygen or monitoring is needed [1].

-- Gather documents: discharge summary, prescriptions, follow-up appointments.
+- Gather documents: discharge summary, prescriptions, follow-up appointments, and any SGK referral paperwork.

 - Follow nurse/therapist guidance for wound care, pressure sore prevention and mobilization [1].

-- Set up equipment in advance: bed, walker, wheelchair.
+- Set up equipment in advance: bed, walker, wheelchair, oxygen concentrator and suction unit, with written operating instructions handed over.

 - Reduce fall risk: secure rugs, tidy cables, use non-slip mats in bathrooms [4].

-- Room setup: door width for stretcher access, bed height and lighting.
+- Room setup: door width ≥80 cm for stretcher access, adjusted bed height, and good lighting.

 - Nutrition and hygiene: water/food stocks, disposable gloves, waste management.